ltht111/Super-resolution-Diffusion-MRI/README.md

 CUDA and PyTorch must be compatible with the installed GPU driver.
 This inference entry point uses one process and one GPU; MPI is not required.

+## Installation time

+Installation takes approximately 30 minutes, excluding the download time for the pretrained weights.

+## Demo runtime

+Using the provided example dataset, inference takes approximately 120 minutes per participant on one NVIDIA GeForce RTX 3090 GPU with 24 GB memory.